The Best Costa Rica Coffee Plantations to Visit in 2023

 The Doka Estate is one of the most extensive coffee and sugarcane farms in Costa Rica, and it is situated on the slopes of the Póas Volcano.
-According to UNESCO, the oldest wet mill in the nation can be found inside this enterprise that is held by a family, and that exemplifies the agricultural legacy and historical significance of the country.
+According to UNESCO, the oldest wet mill in the nation can be found inside this enterprise that is held by a family, and that exemplifies the agricultural legacy and historical significance of the coffee growing country.
 While you are being led on a tour of the picturesque site, you may take mental notes on the many steps that go into producing a cup of coffee that is of high quality.

 Santa María de Dota Coffee Plantation

-Our objective is to acquaint you with the local area and its culture to the extent that you will have the impression that you have always been a member of the community and have been sharing the pura vida way of life with us from the very beginning.
+Our objective is to acquaint you with the local area and its culture to the extent that you will have the impression that you have always been a member of the community and have been sharing the Pura Vida way of life with us from the very beginning.
 Have faith that if you read this book and use the knowledge it contains, you will be able to integrate in no time!

-For further detail, Get your copy today on Amazon or at your favorite digital bookshop today of the book Costa Rica for Expats!
+For further detail, Get your copy on Amazon or at your favorite digital bookshop today of the book Costa Rica for Expats!